Aaron-Junker/windows-uwp.de-de/windows-apps-src/monetize/manage-app-submissions.md

 ---
 ms.assetid: C7428551-4B31-4259-93CD-EE229007C4B8
-description: Verwenden Sie diese Methoden in der Microsoft Store Übermittlungs-API, um Einsendungen für apps zu verwalten, die bei Ihrem Partner Center-Konto registriert sind.
+description: Use these methods in the Microsoft Store submission API to manage submissions for apps that are registered to your Partner Center account.
 title: Verwalten von App-Übermittlungen ms.date: 04/30/2018
 ms.topic: article
-keywords: Windows 10, UWP, Microsoft Store-Übermittlungs-API, App-Übermittlungen ms.localizationpriority: medium ms.openlocfilehash: 433c9589876ef7dac1c5c2b862176ff0eb47b1b3
+keywords: Windows 10, UWP, Microsoft Store-Übermittlungs-API, App-Übermittlungen ms.localizationpriority: medium ms.openlocfilehash: 0575127096a016c54c1ee84c1e57c2f22054384b
-ms.sourcegitcommit: a20457776064c95a74804f519993f36b87df911e
+ms.sourcegitcommit: b52ddecccb9e68dbb71695af3078005a2eb78af1
 ms.translationtype: MT
 ms.contentlocale: de-DE
-ms.lasthandoff: 09/27/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "71339942"
+ms.locfileid: "74260228"
 ---
 # <a name="manage-app-submissions"></a>Verwalten von App-Übermittlungen

 Mithilfe der Methoden der Microsoft Store-Übermittlungs-API können Sie Übermittlungen für Ihre Apps verwalten, einschließlich gradueller Paketrollouts.
 Eine Einführung in die Microsoft Store-Übermittlungs-API einschließlich der Voraussetzungen für die Verwendung der API finden Sie unter [Erstellen und Verwalten von Übermittlungen mit Microsoft Store-Diensten](create-and-manage-submissions-using-windows-store-services.md).

 > [!IMPORTANT]
-> Wenn Sie die Microsoft Store Übermittlungs-API verwenden, um eine Übermittlung für eine APP zu erstellen, stellen Sie sicher, dass Sie weitere Änderungen an der Übermittlung nur über die API anstelle von Partner Center vornehmen.
-Wenn Sie Partner Center verwenden, um eine Übermittlung zu ändern, die Sie ursprünglich mit der API erstellt haben, können Sie diese Übermittlung nicht mehr mithilfe der API ändern oder ein Commit dafür durchführen.
+> If you use the Microsoft Store submission API to create a submission for an app, be sure to make further changes to the submission only by using the API, rather than Partner Center.
+If you use Partner Center to change a submission that you originally created by using the API, you will no longer be able to change or commit that submission by using the API.
 In einigen Fällen kann der Fehlerstatus der Übermittlung belassen werden, mit dem die Übermittlung nicht fortgesetzt werden kann.
 In diesem Fall müssen Sie die Übermittlung löschen und eine neue Übermittlung erstellen.

 > [!IMPORTANT]
 > Sie können mit dieser API weder Übermittlungen für [Volumeneinkäufe über den Microsoft Store für Unternehmen und Microsoft Store für Bildungseinrichtungen](../publish/organizational-licensing.md) veröffentlichen noch Übermittlungen für [Branchenanwendungen](../publish/distribute-lob-apps-to-enterprises.md) direkt an Unternehmen.
-Für beide Szenarien müssen Sie das Partner Center verwenden, um die Übermittlung zu veröffentlichen.
+For both of these scenarios, you must use Partner Center to publish the submission.

 <span id="methods-for-app-submissions" />

 ## <a name="methods-for-managing-app-submissions"></a>Methoden zum Verwalten von App-Übermittlungen

 Verwenden Sie die folgenden Methoden zum Abrufen, Erstellen, Aktualisieren, Committen oder Löschen einer App-Übermittlung.
-Bevor Sie diese Methoden verwenden können, muss die APP bereits in Ihrem Partner Center-Konto vorhanden sein, und Sie müssen zunächst eine Übermittlung für die APP im Partner Center erstellen.
+Before you can use these methods, the app must already exist in your Partner Center account and you must first create one submission for the app in Partner Center.
 Weitere Informationen finden Sie unter [Voraussetzungen](create-and-manage-submissions-using-windows-store-services.md#prerequisites).

 <table>
 <colgroup>